ob1dev/Sitecore-Azure-Content/articles/how-to-create-aspnet-web-application-project.md

    ![](./media/how-to-create-aspnet-web-application-project/VS-AspNet-09.png)

    > **Important:** Modify both the `packages.config` and `\Views\Web.config` files to use the same version of ASP.NET MVC that Sitecore CMS supports.
-For example, for Sitecore CMS 7.2 that supports ASP.NET MVC 5.1, the version must be 5.1.0:
+For example, for Sitecore CMS 7.2, 7.5 and 8.0 that support ASP.NET MVC 5.1, the version must be 5.1.0:

    ```xml
    <packages>